 “length” giving the length of the array with values to be set;

-“values” giving an array of values to be set in the array.
+“values” giving an array of values to be set in the array;

+“startIndex” giving the 0-based start index in the array from which values are set.

 Behaviour:

 If the given length does not match the ArrayField length, it throws a InvalidArraySize as per InvalidArraySize.h in [SMP_FILES];

-If any of the given values simple type kind does not match the array item simple type kind, then it throws an InvalidFieldValue as per InvalidFieldValue.h in [SMP_FILES].
+If any of the given values simple type kind does not match the array item simple type kind, then it throws an InvalidArrayValue as per InvalidArrayValue.h in [SMP_FILES].

-If any of the given values simple type kind does match the array item simple type kind, then it stores the given values into the corresponding array item values.
+If any of the given values simple type kind does match the array item simple type kind, then it stores the given values into the corresponding array item values, considering the range given by the startIndex and length arguments.

 IField